 - Procedures to be followed by employees performing rescue or medical duties

-- The name or job title of every employee who may be contacted by employees who need more information about the plan or an explanation of their duties under the plan
+- Name or job title of employees who may be contacted for more information about the plan or an explanation of employee duties under the plan

 Why You Need an Experienced Team on Your Side

 Evacuation plans are created to help individuals prepare for an emergency.
 It is the responsibility of an owner or building manager to make sure there is a strategy in place to help people safely exit a burning structure.
 However, if they do not have one, this is a sign of negligence.
 By not having proper training or information on how to handle a fire, civilians can be unduly hurt.
 If you or a loved one has been injured because your building did not have the proper evacuation plan, you may have grounds to file a lawsuit.
 At Wyatt Law Firm, our building fire attorneys have extensive experience dealing with such injury cases.
 For a free consultation, contact us today!